xgfone/goapp/README.md

 )

 type config struct {
-	Addr gconf.StringOptField `default:":80" help:"The address to listen to."`
+	Addr field.StringOptField `default:":80" help:"The address to listen to."`
 }

 func main() {